• Home

 Serve your family’s traditional dish or create a new one of your own.

-Thanksgiving is also the time for sharing your family’s traditional recipes.
 What holiday would be complete without Grandma’s Pumpkin Pie or Mom’s Dressing (it’s not stuffing at our house, it’s dressing)?

-You know, I came across this interesting cookbook.
 Well, it’s not just a cookbook, but a story about a family, their history, food, recipes, and survival.
-Fanni’s Viennese Kitchen takes place during the Great Depression.
-It’s a story of inspiration that emphasized the role food plays in our family history and memories.

 Whipped cream salad recipe